How to spot and avoid online scams

 Bamboo are also partnered with a company called CIFAS who offer a facility called “protective registration”.
 This facility is beneficial for individuals who would like an element of protection against identity theft.

-We are also seeing a considerable increase in the number of fraudsters impersonating Bamboo, offering fake loans via email.
+We have also seen some fraudsters impersonating Bamboo, offering fake loans via email.

 The easiest way to spot them is by looking at the sender’s email address.
 They are often sent from a Gmail account with names like Quick Loan, quickmoneyinstanow, superquickservicenow.
 A genuine Bamboo email will only be sent from an email address ending in @bambooloans.com.

 Also be wary of any emails asking you to make a payment to get a loan.
 Bamboo does NOT charge any upfront fee for your loan application.